Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Background

-To try to overcome the two first problems of the HHL, we will formalize a qudit version of the algorithm.
-To do so, we will assume that there are quantum computers which implement the basic qudit gates at our disposal are those of paper \cite{Qudits}.
+To try to overcome the first two problems of the HHL, a qudit version of the algorithm is formalized.
+The main assumption for this algorithm is the existence of quantum computers that implement the basic qudit gates as described in the paper \cite{Qudits}.
+This assumption is basic, since our work is only theoretical, without going into all the technical difficulties of the hardware.
+This section is simply a mathematical motivation for the last tensor network algorithm.

-The first thing we will do is to encode the state $\vec{b}$ in a single qudit.
-In case the qudit does not have enough states available, we will encode it in a number of qudits that allows us to encode it in a way analogous to the case of qubits.
-We will assume in the following that we only need one qudit with $N$ base states in order to clearly explain the algorithm.
+The first step is to encode the state $\vec{b}$ in a single qudit.
+In case the qudit does not have enough states available, the vector is encoded in a number of qudits that allows to encode it in a way analogous to the case of qubits.
+In the following, it is assumed that only one qudit with $N$ basis states is needed in order to clearly explain the algorithm.

-Now we will need a way to simulate the $U=e^{iA't}$ operator, which would depend on the particular case we are dealing with.